 Williams: The team worked well to address the problems we had 28 January, 2014 Valtteri Bottas – Williams FW36 Williams F1 team report from the first day of testing at Jerez de la Frontera in southern Spain.
 Driver: Valtteri Bottas Chassis / Engine: FW36-01 / PU106A Hybrid Location: Jerez de la Frontera 4.428 km Objectives: New component, systems and reliability checks Weather: Dry and sunny Maximum air & track temps: 17ºC / 21ºC Rod Nelson, Chief Test & Support Engineer: We had a few electrical issues today which, combined with needing to replace a sensor critical to the functioning of the Internal Combustion Engine, delayed our running.
 Despite this, we were able to complete a number of installation laps and one timed lap, and I now feel we are in good shape for tomorrow.
 The team have worked well to address the problems we had today and we are now focused on working through our programme for the remaining days.
 Valtteri Bottas: It wasn’t an ideal start to the day but the positive thing is that the team did a great job to fix the problems we found overnight and we got the car working well to complete a few laps this afternoon.
 The car matched my expectations on track with more torque.
 It feels like a very different car compared to last year in the way it handles as well as the power.
 After only a few laps we found a few things we can improve which is also good, so we need to start working on those things tomorrow.
 (Williams) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.